codes-by-utkarsh/codes-by-utkarsh/README.md

-🎓 Computer Science student specializiation in Cyber Security and Digital Forensics. <br>Passionate about Ethical Hacking, Digital forensics, and safeguarding digital assets. <br>Proficient in languages like C++, Java, HTML, CSS, JavaScript, Kotlin, and Python. <br>Always eager to contribute to open-source projects and enhance my skill set in Cyber Security and Development.
+🎓 Computer Science student specializiation in Cyber Security and Digital Forensics. <br>Passionate about Ethical Hacking, Digital forensics, and safeguarding digital assets. <br>Proficient in languages like C/C++, Java, HTML, CSS, JavaScript, Kotlin, and Python. <br>Always eager to contribute to open-source projects and enhance my skill set in Cyber Security and Development.<br>Skilled penetration tester specializing in identifying and mitigating security vulnerabilities to ensure robust system protection and resilience.

 # 💻 Tech Stack: